shandley/Microbiome-Analysis-Using-R/README.md

 # 2018 ASM Workshop *"Microbiome Analysis Using R"*
 *June 7, 2018*

+# Thanks to everyone!

+Thanks to Joey, Ben and Mike for assisting with the Workshop and thanks to all of the Workshop participants!
+It was a great working together for the day at ASM.
+I hope everyone enjoyed the rest of the meeting.

+If you are interested in more training, you can view information about several other courses I help run at: http://evomics.org.

+Best of luck in all your research endeavors!

 # Announcements:

 - You will need your own laptop to participate in the hands-on portion of the workshop.
-While there will be some power distribution throuhgout the classroom, we recommend you fully charge your computer before arrival
+While there will be some power distribution throughout the classroom, we recommend you fully charge your computer before arrival

-- You do not need to insall anything prior to the Workshop.
+- You do not need to install anything prior to the Workshop.
 The course will be run through RStduio Cloud which runs through a web browser on all operating systems (Windows, MacOS, Linux)

 - Since the hands-on portion will run through a web browser we recommend you connect to the free conference WiFi provided by ASM prior to arriving to the course